 A graduate of the program in 1984 and ’85, Jim teaches in both semesters of the nine-month program and the summer classes.
 His furniture business is located in rural Comptche at his cozy wooded ridge top.

-Formally trained as a biology teacher in his native Denmark, a New World tour brought Ejler Hjorth Westh to the Mendocino Coast in 1982.
+Formally trained as a biology teacher in his native Denmark, a New World tour brought Ejler Hjorth-Westh to the Mendocino Coast in 1982.
 His professional involvement with wood began here with boat building.
 His experience was broadened during several unconventional home building projects and honed during his two years as a student in 1990 through 1992.
 In succeeding years he has established his own shop with work to engage himself and a series of employees full-time.
 He periodically builds a particular style of boat called dog-hole dory, engaging his own students in the process.

 Greg Smith was a member of the classes of 1992 and 1993.
-His sixteen years of professional woodworking includes experience in custom production shops, an artist-in-residency at the Appalachian Center for Crafts, while at the same time creating award-winning fine furniture.
+His twenty-six years of professional woodworking includes experience in custom production shops, an artist-in-residency at the Appalachian Center for Crafts, while at the same time creating award-winning fine furniture.

-After working as a cabinetmaker and occasional teacher here at school over the past 15 years, Todd has assumed the honorable position of shop manager.
+After working as a cabinetmaker and occasional teacher here at school over the past 20 years, Todd has assumed the honorable position of shop manager.
 He minds the machine room, maintains the supplies of wood and materials, and deals with many other day to day responsibilities.
 Whenever possible he also assists in the classroom.
 He was a member of the classes of 2001 and 2002.